pingcap/docs-dm/en/usage-scenario-incremental-migration.md

   ```

 - Use `SHOW BINLOG EVENTS`, or use `mysqlbinlog` tool to check binlog and select an appropriate position.
-- If you want to start synchronizing binlog at the current time, use `SHOW MASTER STATUS` to check the current position:
+- If you want to start replicating binlog at the current time, use `SHOW MASTER STATUS` to check the current position:

   ```sql
   MySQL [log]> SHOW MASTER STATUS;